aio-libs/aiohttp-security/docs/reference.rst

    :param str identity: :class:`aiohttp.web.Request` object.

-   :param **kwargs: additional arguments passed to
+   :param kwargs: additional arguments passed to
-                    :coroutinemethod:`AbstractIdentityPolicy.remember`.
+                  :meth:`AbstractIdentityPolicy.remember`.

                   They are policy-specific and may be used, e.g. for specifiying cookie lifetime.

-.. coroutine:: forget(request, response)
+.. coroutinefunction:: forget(request, response)

    Forget previously remembered :term:`identity`.

-   The action is performed by registered :coroutinemethod:`AbstractIdentityPolicy.forget`.
+   The action is performed by registered :meth:`AbstractIdentityPolicy.forget`.

    :param request: :class:`aiohttp.web.Request` object.